We are happy to welcome back guest author Meg Thompson!

 On March 14, 1862, Paine was in command of a brigade, part of which was the 51st Illinois.
 The General angrily brought charges against First Lieutenant Theodore Brown, claiming, “. . .he did . . . at a dwelling house in the town of New Madrid . . . feloniously steal and take away certain goods, to wit one colt, . . . being the property of one Mrs. Craig.”
 The interesting thing about this charge was what happened to Brown.
 He was promoted to Captain in July of 1862 and given a variety of responsible recruiting positions in the Union Army until his discharge in May, 1865.
 Apparently being accused by General Paine did not hurt his reputation in any way.

 Perhaps Eleazer Paine tried to control himself in the field, but when he was given command as Head of the District of Western Kentucky, the old issues of brutality began anew.
-From November, 1862 until April, 1864, his men were deployed to guard the railroads around Union Fort Thomas, and Gallatin, Kentucky, from Confederate raiders.
+From November, 1862 until April, 1864, his men were deployed to guard the railroads around Union Fort Thomas, and Gallatin, Tennessee, from Confederate raiders.
 The local citizens lived in fear of Paine’s Reign of Terror.

 The best source available, besides Paine’s military record, is the thirty-six page diary of sixteen-year old Confederate sympathizer Alice Williamson, a schoolgirl in Gallatin.
 She wrote from February to September, 1864, and refers to Paine by a number of colorful epithets such as Old Payne (sic), Our King, Tempest, His Lordship, Old Hurricane, Thunder Storm, and Old Marster.
 A few of her diary entries include: